-So you’ve found your niche, you’ve got some great strategies and tools for finding your ideal clients, and you’re ready to grow your audience on line.
+So you’ve found your niche, you’ve got great strategies and tools for finding your ideal clients, and you’re ready to grow your audience online.
 What next?

-One of the most common challenges small business owners face is knowing what to say, and where and how frequently to blog.
+One of the most common challenges small business owners face is knowing what to say, and where and how often to blog.
 There are a couple of issues here.

 - Finding and posting great content that will draw the right audience to you and